This is a Jazzband project. By contributing you agree to abide by the Contributor Code of Conduct and follow the guidelines.

 $ DJANGO_SELENIUM_TESTS=true make test $ DJANGO_SELENIUM_TESTS=true make coverage $ DJANGO_SELENIUM_TESTS=true tox

 The Django Debug Toolbar uses black to format code and additionally uses flake8 and isort.
-You can reformat the code using:
+The toolbar uses pre-commit to automatically apply our style guidelines when a commit is made.
+Set up pre-commit before committing with:

 Please submit pull requests!